hyperifyio/rune/README.md

 ## Metaphor: Rune and the Basket of Fruits

-Imagine your project directory is like a fruit market:
+Think of Rune as a master basket weaver, skillfully crafting a basket to hold different kinds of fruits:

-- **HTML files** are like apples, crisp and structured.
+- **HTML files** are like apples — crisp, structured, and a classic choice.
-- **YAML files** are like oranges, segmented into neat sections.
+- **YAML files** are like oranges — layered and segmented into neat sections.
-- **JSON translation files** are like bananas, rich with meaning and easy to peel apart for understanding.
+- **JSON translation files** are like bananas—rich in meaning, easy to peel apart, and essential for balance.
+- **Markdown files** are like grapes — small, simple, and versatile, adding extra flavor and depth.
-- **Assets (images, etc.)** are like cherries, vibrant and ready to be included.
+- **Assets (images, etc.)** are like cherries — vibrant, eye-catching, and ready to be included.

-When you run Rune, it collects all these fruits and places them in a single basket—a JSON file.
-This basket contains:

-- Apples (HTML views).
-- Oranges (YAML views).
-- Bananas (translations).
-- Cherries (embedded assets, like images).
+Rune weaves all these fruits into a unified basket: a JSON file that holds everything together in a portable and organized way.
+The basket is not just static — it can be served as-is or handed to a backend, which may later add more fruits (additional data or assets) to enhance its value and usability.

-The result?
-A portable, organized basket of fruits that you can serve anywhere—whether it’s a picnic (a static web app) or a gourmet dinner (a dynamic API-driven app).
+This basket is adaptable to any setting, whether for a casual picnic (a static web app) or a gourmet feast (a dynamic API-driven app).

 ## Key Features

 ### 1. **Dynamic Content Processing**

 - Consolidates YAML (`*.yml`) and HTML (`*.html`) files into a single JSON output, embedding any referenced assets as Base64-encoded data URLs.
 - Supports reusable components, nested children, and parameterized elements.

 ### 2. **Multilingual Support**

 - Integrates translations from `translations/*.LANG.json` files.
 - Outputs a flat `i18n` structure compatible with popular localization libraries.

 ### 3. **Embedded Assets**

 - Automatically embeds image files and assets as Base64-encoded data URLs.
 - Supports SVG and other image formats with MIME type detection.

 ### 4. **Portability**

 - Outputs a self-contained JSON file that includes all views, translations, and assets.
 - Ideal for static or dynamic web applications.

 ### 5. **Extensibility**

 - Supports custom components and nested structures.
 - Allows easy addition of new file types, assets, or features.